WHAT YOU SHOULD KNOW:

-Your primary healthcare provider will tell you if you need to be on a special diet.
-A dietitian can help you with ideas and plan meals.
+Your PHP will tell you what changes you need to make to the foods you eat.
+A dietitian can help you plan meals.

-- Write down how much liquid you drink each day.
-Ask your dietitian which liquids to drink, and how much.
+- Ask which liquids to drink, and how much to have.
+Write down how much liquid you drink each day.
 Remember to count ice cubes and ice chips.
+Also count foods that contain liquid.
+This includes soup, gravy, gelatin, ice cream, and popsicles.
 Try to drink only when you are thirsty.
 Limit the amount of caffeine you drink.

 - Suck on hard candy or chew gum to help keep your mouth moist without having to drink liquids.
 Lemon wedges may also help keep your mouth moist.